QuentinRa/blog.quentinra.dev/tools/doxygen/docs/tags/folder.md

 */
 ```

-When folders are documented they appear
+When folders are documented, they appear
 in ``m.css doxygen`` files list (if you are using
 m.css renderer).